 In the case of applications for research grants or licence applications under the RIHE Act, it is not practicable for NHMRC to deal with you on an anonymous or pseudonymous basis.
-NHMRC will not accept a grant application or report that is anonymous or not in your real name.
+NHMRC will not accept an application or report that is anonymous or not in your real name.

 NHMRC administers the following websites:

 Any system on these websites that seeks to record personal information about you will include a Privacy collection notice and will include a link to this Policy.

 When you visit any of the NHMRC websites, NHMRC makes a record of your visit and logs the following information for statistical or systems administration purposes: